 Naturally, sunglasses should fit you well when you wear them.
 When choosing, focus on their size.
 There are three basic parameters which are really important.

-• Length of earpieces – the earpiece on men’s glasses tend to be longer than those on women’s glasses and these, in turn, are longer than those on children’s glasses.
+• Temple length – temple arms on men's glasses are longer than those on women's glasses, and women's glasses are longer than children's glasses.

-• Lens width–width at the widest point; this parameter can also be important to ensure that your sunglasses fit perfectly.
+• Lens width – this refers to the width at the widest point, which can be an important factor for ensuring your sunglasses fit perfectly.

-• Bridge width – the distance between the individual lenses; this usually varies between 14 and 24 mm.
+• Bridge width – indicates the distance between the lenses and typically ranges from 14 to 24 mm.

 Consider your face shape